techidaily/site-article-knowledge/source/_posts/in-2024-asus-proart-pa-329q-evaluation-the-highest-quality-in-4k-professional-displays.md

 ![asus-proart-pa329q-protect-flicker](https://images.wondershare.com/filmora/article-images/asus-proart-pa329q-protect-flicker.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/X4q6gyaEojM?si=ImdFm6Zsr0azykqV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  In eye care mode the Asus offers a flicker free operation with a low blue light.
 The idea of this type of technology is to produce a beautiful image quality with very high refresh rates.
 This can work to protect the eyes over a long shift and prevent dry eye symptoms that are common amongst design and image editing professionals.
 This type of technology is an ASUS only creation and it shows they are willing to go a step beyond for creative professionals.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/gSKkJrJ57EA?si=WDOmInPE9EgQa_tB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Conclusion